Kiki Ebsen: Scarecrow Sessions

 With the advent of Scarecrow Sessions, Kiki Ebsen has established herself as a solo performer and viable jazz singer, solo, with a trio, or in front of an orchestra.
 The album, which includes historical photos and stories behind the songs, was completed in time for Father's Day 2014; Kickstarter contributors received their copies in advance of the official release.
 Scarecrow Sessions features well-known jazz musicians including John Patitucci on bass and Chuck Loeb on guitar, Henry Hey on piano, and Clint De Ganon on drums.
 David Mann produced the album, wrote the arrangements, and played saxophone.

 Her CD has received substantive critical acclaim.
 The impetus behind the album is taking the advice her father Buddy had given her many years before his death.
 One track, "Missing You", has special meaning for Kiki.
 As noted by music reviewer Jean-Keith Fagon, Kiki "unearthed the yearning torch song “Missing You” when sifting through a box of her father's old scripts and songbooks after his death.
 She began performing the arresting piano and voice confessional coauthored by her father during her own concerts."
 Reviewer George W. Harris of Jazz Weekly noted of Scarecrow Sessions, "Her voice is somewhere between Astrud Gilberto sotto voce and Broadway, able to coo softly on a creatively intimate samba with Loeb on “Comes Love” or hit the climaxes just right on a luminous “Over the Rainbow.”
 Music reviewer Preston Frazier included Scarecrow Sessions as no. 5 on his top-10 "Best of Jazz and Fusion Jazz" listing.
 Said Frazier, "The Scarecrow Sessions give Kiki Ebsen a chance to showcase her excellent arranging chops.
 Who would have guessed that the song “If I Only Had A Brain” could sound so substantial?
 Part of the album's success also lies in Ebsen's classically trained and soulful voice."

 Touring

-Today, Kiki performs all over the United States, and internationally, as solo artist, duo, quartet, and in front of major orchestras.
-Over the past 20 years, Ebsen has been invited to join the touring bands of an impressive list of Grammy Award winners, including Christopher Cross, Tracy Chapman, Bill Champlin, Peter Cetera, Michael McDonald, James Ingram, Dave Koz, Boz Scaggs, and Wilson Phillips.
-Additionally, Ebsen joined the tours of more Grammy and Oscar nominees, including Stephen Bishop, and Belinda Carlisle.
-Ebsen's prolific keyboard and vocal work also found her on tours crossing jazz, R&B, rock, and singer-songwriter genres with chart-topping artists Patti Austin, Bobby Caldwell, Colin Hay, Susannah Hoffs, Barry Mann/Cynthia Weil Show, Jeffrey Osborne, Michael Paulo, Al Stewart, and Deniece Williams.
+Ebsen has performed across the United States.
+She has toured with many artists such as Christopher Cross, Tracy Chapman, Bill Champlin, Peter Cetera, Michael McDonald, James Ingram, Dave Koz, Boz Scaggs, Wilson Phillips, Stephen Bishop, Belinda Carlisle, Patti Austin, Bobby Caldwell, Colin Hay, Susannah Hoffs, Barry Mann, Cynthia Weil, Jeffrey Osborne, Michael Paulo, Al Stewart, and Deniece Williams.